hyker1811/academy-birb/README.md

 A rudimentary flappy bird game made in QT.
 Works on linux only.
+Can be downloaded from https://hyker1811.itch.io/rudimentary-flappy-bird

 Requires QT5-core to be installed